malin-nilsson/CinePosters/README.md

 # CinePosters - Movie Poster Search
 Simple movie poster search app that uses the Open Movie Database (OMDB) API to display movie posters corresponding to search.

+The goal of this project was to practice fetch API's with Fetch and improve my skills in TypeScript.

 ![](src/assets/screenshot.jpg)